XcoDDe/maven-package-automation/README.md

 - ON/OF mvn-package command: You can now ON or OF the automatic mvn-package command feature using the mvn-package toggle button in the status bar.
 When switted ON, the extension will automatically package and deploy your Maven project on save.

+### Automatic Save and Package

+Save all files in the project automatically when a file is saved.
+This ensures that all changes are captured before executing the Maven package command.
+No need to manually save each file separately.

 ## Requirements

 Before using the Maven Package Automation tool, ensure that the following requirements are met: